 Whether you feel like you know the south of France like the back of your hand, or if you’ve never set foot on the French coast, discovering a hidden gem on your vacation is undoubtedly one of the best feelings.
-Uncovering a secret spot that is away from tourists can always provide you with a sense of satisfaction, and feeling like a local can often add a different dimension to your experience that you may have previously thought possible.
+Uncovering a secret spot that is away from tourists can provide you with a sense of satisfaction and feeling like a local can often add a different dimension to your experience than you may have previously thought possible.

 Here at Quality Villas, we love coming across new destinations and wandering into unexplored territories.
 Over the years, we’ve discovered some hidden gems that we feel are too good to keep up to ourselves.
-So, if you’re considering a stay in one of our luxury villas in the south of France or if you’re just on the look-out for a new destination to visit, take a look at our list of favourite places that you should wander around below!
+So, if you’re considering a stay in one of our luxury villas in the south of France or if you’re just on the look-out for a new destination to visit, take a look at this list of our favourite places to seek out!

 Plateau of Valensole, Provence